-- Capital markets (stock issues, commercial paper and bills) - 7.9 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
-The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.10 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
+- Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.6 In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - Finance Leases - 7.7 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
+The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.8 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
 With the Equal Instalment approach, MRP is determined by reference to the life of the asset and an equal amount charged in each year.
 The Annuity method involves a more complex calculation.
 Here, MRP is the principal element for the year of the annuity required to repay over the asset life the amount of capital expenditure financed by borrowing.